Amruthavalli-12/EmpTrack/README.md

-# 🚀 EMPTRACK: EMPLOYEE RECORD & ATTENDANCE MANAGEMENT SYSTEM
+# 🚀 EMPTRACK: EMPLOYEE RECORD MANAGEMENT SYSTEM

 **EmpTrack** is a robust MERN-stack application designed to automate Human Resource operations.
 It features a sophisticated **Day-wise Attendance Tracking** system, automated **Payroll Logic**, and real-time **Notification** synchronization.
 This system bridges the gap between manual record-keeping and digital efficiency.